 I’ve arranged or facilitated access so that you can take photos.
 What can I expect from you in return?

 As a journalist I will do my best to get something on whatever it is you have facilitated published in the mainstream and/or specialist media.
 I may also write something about it on my blog.
 I may ask for feedback or clarification on related matters because I want my work to be as clear and accurate as possible.
 Occasionally I might show you a draft of what I’ve written or selection of images.
-This is because I want to be sure that what I’ve written is correct, but it doesn’t give you any rights to have anything changed you don’t like unless I’ve made a factual (or spelling) mistake.
+This is because I want to be sure that what I’ve written is correct, and that the photos are appropriate, but it doesn’t give you any rights to have anything changed you don’t like or to keep any images unless I’ve made a factual (or spelling) mistake.
 You also have no right to select different images for the piece, partly because that would compromise my journalistic integrity and partly because it is the editor and not me who makes the final choice.

 by, and (c) Carole Edrich